Nuitka/Nuitka-website/doc/posts/nuitka-release-0619.rst

    .. code:: python

-      # This large value was computed at runtime and then if used, also
+      # This large value was computed at run time and then if used, also
       # converted to a string and potentially hashed, taking a long time.
       1 << sys.maxint